sjunepark/goldrust-backup/README.md

 ## Warning & Disclaimer

-Currently intended for _personal use_, and has the following limitations:
+Currently intended for _personal use_, and does not respect semver for v0.1.

-- Be aware that the design is very messy and not scalable.
-- This is just the initial published version, and the API is not stable.

 ## Documentation

-For detailed documentation, check [crates.io](https://docs.rs/goldrust/latest/goldrust/)
+For detailed documentation, check [docs.rs](https://docs.rs/goldrust/latest/goldrust/)